 Once an acute episode has been treated effectively with a continuous course of topical corticosteroid, intermittent dosing (apply once a day twice a week without occlusion) may be considered.
 This has been shown to be helpful in reducing the frequency of relapse.
 Application should be continued to all previously affected sites or to known sites of potential relapse.
 This regimen should be combined with routine daily use of emollients.
 The condition and the benefits and risks of continued treatment must be re-evaluated on a regular basis.

 Betamethasone valerate is contraindicated in children under one year of age.

-Children are more likely to develop local and systemic side effects of topical corticosteroids and, in general, require shorter courses and less potent agents than adults; Courses should be limited to five days.
-Occlusion should not be used.
+Children are more likely to develop local and systemic side effects of topical corticosteroids and, in general, require shorter courses and less potent agents than adults; therefore, courses should be limited to five days and occlusion should not be used.

 Care should be taken when using betamethasone valerate to ensure the amount applied is the minimum that provides therapeutic benefit.

 Clinical studies have not identified differences in responses between the elderly and younger patients.
 The greater frequency of decreased hepatic or renal function in the elderly may delay elimination if systemic absorption occurs.
 Therefore the minimum quantity should be used for the shortest duration to achieve the desired clinical benefit.

 In case of systemic absorption (when application is over a large surface area for a prolonged period) metabolism and elimination may be delayed therefore increasing the risk of systemic toxicity.
 Therefore the minimum quantity should be used for the shortest duration to achieve the desired clinical benefit.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.